 May we learn all we can from this simple verse that exposes the mean-spirited, spiteful attitude of a carnal believer and contrasts it with the gracious, godly attitude of those that are walking in spirit and truth.
 May we show Christ-like compassion to all of our brothers and sisters in Christ and seek to place their needs above our own.

-Heavenly Father, I pray that I would learn all that You would teach me through these two contrasting groups of Christians.
-I ask that I would develop a gracious, caring, godly attitude towards ALL my brothers and sisters in Christ.
-Keep me from developing any unrighteous behaviour or adopting a carnal attitude towards believers, whose calling appears to be of greater significance than my own.
-Thank You for the work that You have given ME to do.
-Keep my motive towards others pure, and may I do all to the glory of God – this I ask in Jesus name I pray, AMEN.
+Heavenly Father, I pray that I would learn all that You would teach me through these two contrasting groups of Christians, one who preach out of selfish ambition and one who preach out of love for You.
+I ask that I would develop a gracious, caring, godly attitude toward all my brothers and sisters in Christ.
+Keep me from developing any unrighteous behaviour or adopting a judgemental attitude toward other believers.
+You know the motives of our hearts and Your judgements are righteous and true.
+Keep my motives toward others pure, and may all I do be to the glory of God.
+In Jesus' name, AMEN.